zulip/zulip/docs/prod-install.md

 ## Step 4: Initialize Zulip database

 At this point, you are done doing things as root.
+The remaining commands are run as the `zulip` user using `su zulip`.
 To initialize the Zulip database for your production install, run:

 ```
 su zulip -c /home/zulip/deployments/current/scripts/setup/initialize-database